Trixarian/NetherSX2-patch/README.md

 5. Tap the red save icon at the bottom right.
 A "Patching complete" message should popup if it worked

 Now just install the 15210-v1.5-4248 [patched].apk file using your File Manager app (normally named Files or File Manager depending on your phone)

+## Installing NetherSX2
+One you've used one of the above methods to create your NetherSX2 apk, it's time to install it on your phone

+1. Backup your files.
+The easiest method is to use the AetherSX2's built in Transfer Data function by using it's Export feature to move your files to an external folder.
+This will backup your bios files, memcards, save states, game settings, covers and texture packs
+2. After backing up your files, you need to remove any previous copies of AetherSX2 or NetherSX2.
+Do this by Uninstalling the app normally.
+Be sure NOT to keep any files if prompted
+3. With the Backup and Uninstalls done, all that remains is to navigate to where you put your NetherSX2 apk with your File Manager (named Files or File Manager depending on your phone) and tapping it to install it to your phone
+4. Once installed, run the app and configure it normally.
+Once at the Game List screen, you can access the Transfer Data/Backup Data feature and Import the files you exported earlier by navigating to the folder you put all your backed up files.
+This should import your bios files, memcards, save states, game settings, covers and texture packs
+5. Now spend some time redoing the Global App Settings and you should be ready to go

 ## Downloads
 ### Stable